Do you know that Bleaching black shirts, jeans, or other clothes is similar to doing a science experiment with an unexpected outcome?

 If possible, work with bleach outside.
 If you must complete this project indoors, pick a location where you will be able to open windows and use fans to provide ventilation.
 If there are any bleach splashes, wear safety glasses and long sleeves.
 When handling bleach, always use nitrile or rubber dishwashing gloves.

+Why Won’t my black shirt bleach?
 Preparing For Bleach Black Clothes

 Before exposing your black clothing to bleach, make sure you know what kind of fabric you have.
 Bleach should never be used on silk since it will cause the delicate threads to dissolve.
 Wool, suede, leather, and Spandex are also not bleachable.